inan7978/basic-calc/README.md

 # How To Run It

-- Clone the direcotry
+- Clone the directory
-- "npm i" in the root direcotry
+- "npm i" in the root directory
 - "npm start"

 # Known bug(s)